-We are the UK partner in a pan-European two year project funded by the European Union and coordinated by Associazione Antigone in Italy.
+We are the UK partner in a pan-European project funded by the European Union and coordinated by Associazione Antigone in Italy.
 The purpose of the European Prison Observatory is to investigate and compare prison conditions, share good practice and promote the adoption of the National Preventative Mechanism and respect for human rights in prisons management across the European Union.

 Please consider making a donation to support our ongoing projects programme.

 We are working with the independent advisor, Liz Hogarth, in collaboration with a number of other experts, on the future role of women-centred services.

 The Justice Matrix is a virtual world that places the user in the shoes of government ministers and their advisers.
 It offers a conceptual schema for understanding the dynamic relationship between crime, society and the policy-making process.

 Our strategic initiative promoting radical alternatives to criminal justice.

 Putting the local community at the heart of redevelopment plans for the former women's prison in north London.